-The purchase of books, audio recordings, CD-ROM, DVD, syllabi, and supplies is solely the responsibility of the student.
-The Seminary bookstore makes a point of having required books, CD's, DVD's, tapes, and syllabi available.
-Some items will only be available through this bookstore.
+The purchase of books, audio recordings, CD-ROM, DVD, syllabi, and supplies is solely the responsibil-ity of the student.
 Where possible, the Seminary bookstore will maintain a supply of used books at a reduced price.
 The price for these items will vary from course to course, but a student should budget for an additional \$100.00-175.00 per course for these materials (though some courses may be higher).
 Some books may be used in several courses.
 All sales to students are final.
 Students are encouraged to keep these materials for future use.